Vital Records Online

 Processing time

-Standard processing takes approximately 10 to 20 days; however, the total time to receive a replacement Vermont birth certificate will vary depending on how you apply and the processing times defined by the VDH.
+Standard processing takes approximately 5 to 7 business days; however, the total time to receive a replacement Vermont birth certificate will vary depending on how you apply and the processing times defined by the VDH.
 Expedited shipping is available as an additional service.
 To avoid delays, we recommend using VRO’s easy online service, which helps prevent incomplete submissions and errors

 Processing Time